-Recent statistics show that there are approximately 1100 homeless students in Washtenaw County.
-Some of those homeless students and their families are current residents at Alpha House.
+Recent statistics show that there are approximately 1100 homeless children under 18 who receive services related to homelessness in Washtenaw County.
+Some of those homeless children and their families are current residents at Alpha House.
 As part of the First Pres local mission, we provide meals, childcare, companionship, and help with homework at Alpha House.
 For students and their families who feel dislocated and anxious, sitting together to share a meal can bring a touch of serenity; an hour of childcare can give stressed parents a chance to regroup; an arts and crafts project can give little ones moments of real pleasure; and help with a math problem or an essay can help a youngster be more successful in school the next day.
 The shelter is located on Jackson Road between Zeeb and Wagner.
 For more information on Alpha House, visit http://www.alphahouse-ihn.org.

 - September 11 - 17, 2017